junxit/us-congress-bills-114/bill.md

       - **(II)** in subparagraph (F), by striking “and” at the end;
       - **(III)** in subparagraph (G), by striking the period at the end and inserting “; and”; and
       - **(IV)** by inserting after subparagraph (G) the following:
-        > - **(H)** the number of cases referred by an eligible entity or a State or local law enforcement agency or prosecutor to the Department within the study period, the number of such cases that resulted in Federal charges being filed, the date the charges were filed, and if the Department declines to prosecute or participate in an investigation of a case so referred, the fact that it did so.
+        > - **(H)** the number of cases referred by an eligible entity or a State or local law enforcement agency or prosecutor to the Department within the study period, the number of such cases that resulted in Federal charges being filed, the date the charges were filed, and if the Department declines to prosecute or participate in an investigation of a case so referred, the fact that it did so, and the outreach, collaboration, and support for investigations and prosecutions of violations of criminal civil rights statutes, including murders and including disappearances described in section 2(4), within Federal, State, and local jurisdictions.

     - **(ii)** in paragraph (2), by inserting before the period at the end the following: “and a description of the activities conducted under subsection (b)(3)”;
 - **(3)** in section 4(b)—
   - **(A)** in paragraph (1), by striking “occurred not later than December 31, 1969, and”; and
   - **(B)** in paragraph (2), by inserting before the period at the end the following: “, and eligible entities”;
 - **(4)** in section 5—
-  - **(A)** in subsection (a)—
-    - **(i)** by inserting after “local law enforcement agencies” the following: “, or eligible entities,”; and
-    - **(ii)** by striking “occurred not later than December 31, 1969, and”; and
+  - **(A)** in subsection (a), by striking “occurred not later than December 31, 1969, and”; and
-  - **(B)** in subsection (b), by striking “each of the fiscal years 2008 through 2017” and inserting “fiscal year 2016 and each subsequent fiscal year”;
+  - **(B)** in subsection (b), by striking “each of the fiscal years 2008 through 2017” and inserting “fiscal year 2017 and each subsequent fiscal year”;
 - **(5)** in section 6—
   - **(A)** in subsection (a)—
-    - **(i)** by striking “each of the fiscal years 2008 through 2017” and inserting “fiscal year 2016 and each subsequent fiscal year”; and
+    - **(i)** by striking “each of the fiscal years 2008 through 2017” and inserting “fiscal year 2017 and each subsequent fiscal year”; and
     - **(ii)** by striking “occurred not later than December 31, 1969, and”; and
   - **(B)** by amending subsection (b) to read as follows:
-    > - **(b)** *Community Relations Service of the Department of Justice* Subject to the availability of appropriations, the Community Relations Service of the Department of Justice shall provide technical assistance by bringing together law enforcement agencies and communities in the investigation of violations described in section 4(b).
+    > - **(b)** *Community Relations Service of the Department of Justice* Using funds appropriated under section 3(b)(4)(B), the Community Relations Service of the Department of Justice shall provide technical assistance by bringing together law enforcement agencies and communities in the investigation of violations described in section 4(b).

 - **(6)** in section 7—
   - **(A)** in the heading, by striking “Definition of “criminal civil rights statutes”” and inserting “Definitions”;
+  - **(B)** in paragraph (6), by redesignating subparagraphs (A) and (B) as clauses (i) and (ii), respectively, and indenting the clauses accordingly;
+  - **(C)** by redesignating paragraphs (1) through (6) as subparagraphs (A) through (F), respectively, and indenting the subparagraphs accordingly;
-  - **(B)** by striking “In this Act, the term” and inserting:
+  - **(D)** by striking “In this Act, the term” and inserting:
     > In this Act:
     > - **(1)** *Criminal civil rights statutes* The term

-  - **(C)** by inserting at the end the following:
+  - **(E)** by inserting at the end the following:
     > - **(2)** *Eligible entity* The term eligible entity means an organization whose primary purpose is to promote civil rights, an institution of higher education, or another entity, determined by the Attorney General to be appropriate.

 - **(7)** by striking section 8.